“The only option for optimum perinatal care” — Dr Anupama Reddy on the Implementation of the Perinatal Education Programme in India

 “These PEP courses are an eye opener for us.
 I consider these manuals and the knowledge that I gain from them important tools for performing my daily duties and I don’t fear managing a patient on my own whilst awaiting the doctor.” — Sister Vuyiswa Mabe on Perinatal HIV, 27 Jan 2010.

-“An effective and cheap means of training in HIV management for all health care workers in South Africa who care for pregnant women” – Prof Dave Woods, Health Systems Trust Update
+“An effective and cheap means of training in HIV management for all health care workers in South Africa who care for pregnant women” – Prof David Woods, Health Systems Trust Update

 From the acclaimed Perinatal Education Programme, Perinatal HIV enables midwives, nurses and doctors to care for pregnant women and their infants in communities where HIV infection is common.
 It covers:

 - the basics of HIV infection and screening

 - the prevention of mother-to-child transmission (PMTCT) of HIV.

 - antenatal and intrapartum care of women with HIV infection

 ISBN (reflowable edition): 978-1-920218-94-2